How Long Does It Take to Get a Settlement Check after an Accident?

 Who’s Liable for Your Accident

 One of the earliest priorities when filing a personal injury claim is determining who is liable for your accident.
 The easier it is to do this — and back it up with sufficient evidence — the faster you will likely get a fair settlement.
-If multiple parties are liable, such as in a truck accident, and it’s hard to determine who is most liable, insurance companies will likely drag their feet and offer less than what you deserve.
+If multiple parties are liable, such as in a truck accident, and it’s hard to determine who is most liable, insurance companies will likely drag their feet and offer less than you deserve.
 This can mean negotiations take longer, ultimately affecting how long you’ll have to wait to get your settlement check.

 Your Non-Economic Damages